Fusion1013/AvasarVault/00 - Building Avasar/Materials/Metals/Hartwood.md

 - material
 - metal

-todo: Rework
 editors: Fusion

-description: This metal is formed at the heart of trees that die and decay in the feywild.
+description: This metal is formed at the heart of trees that die and decay in the [[Vibrant Plane]].
 It is an impossibly pale, almost luminous material.

 properties:
 - "[[Radiant]]"